shiftyp/use-magic-class/README.md

 [![use-magic-class tests](https://github.com/shiftyp/use-magic-class/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/shiftyp/use-magic-class/actions/workflows/test.yml)

 A hook and class decorators for composing custom react / preact hooks declaratively as class instances, rather than using a plain composed function.
-The goal is to provide an alternative and ergonomic classical machanism for constructing, composing, and extending custom hooks and their returned api's.
+The goal is to provide an alternative and ergonomic classical mechanism for constructing, composing, and extending custom hooks and their returned api's.

 ## Example